This was for Hunter’s WWE World Heavyweight Title.

 Given how things worked out, none of this really mattered all that much.
 The result is that instead of being as infuriating as it was the last time I wrote about this in another place, it’s become roughly a thousand times funnier.
 To do all of this, to go this far for so long, to ultimately be undercut by two different Khan Families, and because he got exposed as a fraud by a company like pre-Punk and Bryan AEW, it’s all just so good.
-There are games beyond The Game, and he lost every single one of them when the time came to solidify all this power and advance higher.
+Even when he came back and ascended higher, it’s the sort of thing that can’t be undone.
+The veil does not go back on.
+There are games beyond The Game, and he lost every single one of them when it mattered most.

-All of this effort, all of this time and energy spent, all for it not to matter even a little bit once he was out of sight and exposed as this complete and abject fraud, his great works scattered to the wind entirely, an influence almost entirely removed.
+All of this effort, all of this time and energy spent, all for it not to matter even a little bit once he was out of sight and exposed as this complete and abject fraud, his great works scattered to the wind entirely, coming back into power and proving himself once and for all with months of the least inspiring WWE television possible despite all of his fancy re-debuts.
 Can you imagine anything quite so beautiful?

 Triple H may not quite be the devil himself, but through his fall from power, we have concrete evidence of not only God’s existence, but proof that He loves us.

 In this match, and in all that’s happened since, we have Triple H in totality.
 The King of Kings.
 This match feels like a monument buried in the sand, decaying and weathering and slipping further into the Earth day by day as we grow further away from this would-be crowning achievement, with only that visible pedestal at the very bottom.

 ‘Look on my works ye mighty, and despair’.